curl/curl/docs/libcurl/opts/CURLOPT_REDIR_PROTOCOLS_STR.md

-DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPE, RTMPS, RTMPT, RTMPTE, RTMPTS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET, TFTP, WS, WSS
+DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPE, RTMPS, RTMPT, RTMPTE, RTMPTS, RTSP, SCP, SFTP, SIEVE, SMB, SMBS, SMTP, SMTPS, TELNET, TFTP, WS, WSS

 You can set "ALL" as a short-cut to enable all protocols.
 Note that by setting all, you may enable protocols that were not supported the day you write this